 - a) The purpose of the King's Sexualized Violence Policy is to ensure an environment where Sexualized Violence is not tolerated.
 To this end this policy will address sexual and romantic relationships amongst members of the University community.
 These include, but are not limited to, relations among Undergraduate Students and Dons, TAs, Instructors, Facilities/Hospitality/Cleaning Staff, and Staff employed in administrative capacities.
 As a general proposition, the University believes sexual or romantic relationships that involve an asymmetrical power dynamic or an imbalance of authority, because of their inherently coercive (see definition of "Coercion" above) nature, are inconsistent with the Sexualized Violence Policy.
 They have the potential to cause harm to the educational, residential, and/or employment environment of the individuals involved and those who work and study with them.
 The University therefore strongly discourages sexual or romantic relationships where such a power dynamic presents itself. - b) In particular, the teaching and learning relationship between an Instructor and a Student must be protected from influences or activities that interfere with learning and personal development.
-Engaging in romantic or sexual relationships with students is a Conflict of Interest for Instructors and Instructors are to avoid such relationships. - c) Any member of the King's community with a complaint or charge of Sexual Harassment, Sexual Assault or any other form of Sexualized Violence involving any other member of the King's Community, which may or may not arise from a romantic or sexual relationship, may seek the support of the Sexual Health and Safety. - d) For further discussion and guidance please refer to the document Statement of Principles: Cultivating Healthy Boundaries & Guidelines for Healthy Relationships with Students.
+Engaging in romantic or sexual relationships with students is a Conflict of Interest for Instructors and Instructors are to avoid such relationships. - c) Any member of the King's community with a complaint or charge of Sexual Harassment, Sexual Assault or any other form of Sexualized Violence involving any other member of the King's Community, which may or may not arise from a romantic or sexual relationship, may seek the support of the Sexualized Violence Prevention and Response Officer.